dilanx/craco/packages/craco/README.md

 a primary configuration area, `loaderOptions` or `configure`.
 These config areas are where you will make most of your detailed changes.

-### Direct Versus Functional Config Definitions
+### Direct (object literal) Versus Functional Config Definitions
 You, (or perhaps your IDE) may have noticed that the sections have duplicate keys, i.e. loaderOptions is listed twice.

-The reason for this is to allow you to choose between direct or functionally defined configuration choices.
+The reason for this is to allow you to choose between object literal or functionally defined configuration choices.
 There are a few reasons for this:

 1. Sometimes it may be faster to test a minor change using keys.